GA-BEWD-2014/BEWD-2014/PreWork_BEWD.md

 - - -

-##Prior to 4/16 complete the following:
+##Prior to start of class complete the following:

 SETUP/INSTALL
 --------